YukariMikaduki/tamamo-toolkit/README.en.md

 - Various extension methods and data models to simplify code
 - Wrapper calls for [NLog](https://www.nuget.org/packages/NLog)

+## v1.9.4 Update Details

+- Added new extension methods:
+    - To check if an object is defined within an enum and return the corresponding enum value

 ## v1.9.3.2 Update Details

 - Modifications to README files and project assembly descriptions to better comply with NuGet package management standards